 UFO encounters are often dismissed by skeptics as the product of attention-seekers, hoaxes, or simply overactive imaginations.
 But what happens when the UFO is seen by some of the most trained and trustworthy professionals around?
 Compared to encounters by ground-dwelling civilians, cases of UFOs seen by pilots and astronauts are some of the most credible UFO stories around.

 These UFO sightings are, perhaps, the most convincing because these witnesses are highly respected professionals whom we trust with our lives.
-These individuals have nothing to gain by putting their careers and reputations on the line reporting bizarre happenings in the skies.
+They have nothing to gain by putting their careers and reputations on the line reporting bizarre happenings in the skies.

-More shocking is the sheer volume of these reported incidents that happen every year.
+More shocking is the sheer volume of such reported incidents that happen every year.
 Here's a list of some of the more notable sightings of alien spacecraft by pilots and astronauts.

-The granddaddy of all UFO encounters.
-This one has been giving professionals the chills for decades because of the credibility of the witnesses and the fact that it proceeded "UFO mania" in the popular media.
+The granddaddy of all UFO encounters has been giving professionals the chills for decades because of the credibility of the witnesses and the fact that it proceeded "UFO mania" in the popular media.

 The event happened in the early morning hours of July 24, 1948.
 Clarence Chiles, chief pilot, and John Whitted, co-pilot, were flying an Eastern Airlines passenger plane near Montgomery, Alabama, at about 5,000 feet altitude on a clear night.

 At about 2:45 am, Chiles "saw a dull red glow above and ahead of the aircraft."
 He told Whitted, "Look, here comes a new Army jet job."